Inventory control: laying paths for a bright business future

 5. Bottlenecks

-There is almost always a bottleneck lurking somewhere in a workshop, even if it is not obvious at first.
+There is almost always a bottleneck lurking somewhere in a warehouse, even if it is not obvious at first.

 Inventory control can be used to alleviate these.
 Some stock control methods put an inventory buffer directly before a bottleneck.
-This allows a bottleneck to keep running, while other parts of your process struggle, so there are fewer delays when everything gets up to speed again.
+This allows an area to keep running while other parts of your process struggle, so there are fewer delays when everything gets up to speed again.

 6. Backorders